The question is, “Why is heroin so addictive?”

-Let's explore the subject of heroin abuse and see answers we can come up with.
+Let's explore the subject of heroin abuse and addiction.

-First, before we talk about heroin addiction, let's talk about the drug itself and get educated on the substance from a chemical and societal perspective.
+First, let's talk about the substance from a chemical and societal perspective.

-H is derived from the poppy plant.
-The poppy is primarily grown in four areas: South America, Southeast and Southwest Asia, and Mexico.
+Heroin is derived from the poppy plant.
+Poppy is primarily grown in four areas: South America, Southeast and Southwest Asia, and Mexico.
 It is an opiate.
 It is packaged and sold as a white powder, a brown powder, or black tar.
-Heroin is snorted, smoked, or injected with a needle.
-Sometimes people take smack by eating it and ingesting it through the stomach.
+Heroin is snorted, smoked, or injected.
+In some cases people will eat it.

-Heroin has been illegal in the United States since 1924 when the U.S. government banned the stuff in response to the addiction problem the country was facing in the early 1900's.
-Unfortunately, American drug policy still approaches the addiction problem with an attitude of criminality rather than treatment.
-Today, the punishment for H possession and distribution is extreme.
-Prisons across the U.S. are crammed full of addicts who have been incarcerated for being hooked on smack.
+Heroin has been illegal in the United States since 1924.
+The U.S. government banned the stuff in response to the addiction problem the country.
+Unfortunately, the attitude towards drug addiction is that of disdain rather than hope.
+Today, the punishment for possession and distribution is extreme.
+Prisons across the U.S. are full of addicts incarcerated for addiction related crimes.

 Reports indicate the use of street heroin more than doubled between 2007 and 2012.
 Current statistics suggest the use of H continues to rise exponentially.
 Addiction experts say this is largely due to the purity and availability of the heroin currently available on today's black market.
 The H now being sold on the streets is high quality stuff.
 Plus, it is more readily available than it has been in decades.

-Another reason smack has become so popular is because of the spike in prescription medication addiction to opiates like Hydrocodone, Oxycodone, Morphine, and Fentanyl.
-People who have become addicted to prescription opiates often turn to street heroin because it is cheaper and easier to get.
+Another reason heroin has become so popular is because of the spike in prescription medication addiction.
+Opiates such as Hydrocodone, Oxycodone, Morphine, and Fentanyl are being abused now more than ever.
+People who have become addicted to prescription opiates often turn to heroin because it is cheaper and easier to get.

 What happens after one use is that the brain signals the body to invite more heroin to these receptor sites.
 This induces craving, which prompts the user to want more, only it takes more to experience the same effect.
 This is called tolerance.
 It doesn't take long for the body to need heroin to function.
 This is called dependence.
 Without it, the body gets sick and experiences withdrawal.
 This is called misery.
 To avoid the painful experience of withdrawal, heroin users will use more and more of the substance.
 This is called the persistent cycle of addiction - more, more, more.